-Attach T-hook chains into the slots in the bottom of the floor pan, just behind the front wheels, on both sides.
+Attach T-hook chains in front of the wheels into the side slots of the cradle on both sides.

-Do not tow with sling-type equipment or fascia damage will occur.
 Use wheel-lift or car carrier equipment.
 Additional ramping may be required for car carrier equipment.
 Use safety chains and wheel straps.